aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

 1. To each cell well, control well, and standard well add 50uL Luciferin Detection Reagent.
 1. Mix briefly on a plate shaker to form lysate.
 1. Read luminescence from plate using __XXX__ seconds per plate integration time (Promega recommends 0.25-1 second).
 Do not use a fluorometer and do not use filters with the luminometer.

+Note- Luminescence values seem to get lower in repeated measurements--possible due to exposure to light?
+Cover the plate to minimize exposure before taking readings.

 # RECIPES